If you want to succeed, you must understand how your failure rate can lead to success.

 2. Learn From Your Failures

-Treat your failure as feedback.
-Don’t look at it as something serious and that you have ultimately failed.
-Not at all!
-Your life does not end here and there is always something better for you to learn.
+Your life does not end here; there is always something better for you to learn.

-Jack Ma, one of the billionaires in China, was rejected by KFC when he was trying to apply for a job.
-He applied for Harvard 10 times, but none of his applications got accepted.
+KFC rejected Jack Ma, one billionaire in China when he was trying to apply for a job.

 3. Come Back Stronger

 What you need to do next is to come back stronger by taking improved actions.

 Success only happens to people who refuse to quit and will learn.